lana-20/qa-hr-interview-questions/README.md

 I am not in a position to judge the capabilities of other candidates, as everyone has their own unique strengths and weaknesses.
 However, I can confidently say that I bring a strong skill set and a proven track record, which I believe will be valuable assets to your team."

-This response demonstrates your understanding of the job requirements, your relevant skills and experiences, and your motivation to excel in the role builtin.com, smartrecruiters.com.
+This response demonstrates your understanding of the job requirements, your relevant skills and experiences, and your motivation to excel in the role.
 It also shows your humility and respect for other candidates, which are valuable traits in a team member.

 ### Where do you see yourself in 5 years?